Full Name: Andrew Myers McGee | Birthdate: March 30, 1990 in Graham, Texas

 Drew McGee joined the Georgia Tech golf program as assistant coach in July of 2016 after a two-year stint as assistant coach at the University of New Mexico.

 McGee, 28, assists head coach Bruce Heppler in the areas of operations, scheduling, recruiting, academics and fund-raising.
+He has helped develop five All-Atlantic Coast Conference players during his time at Tech, and helped the Yellow Jackets win four tournaments.

 “We’re excited for Drew to be part of our program,” said Heppler.
 “Drew was involved in every aspect of the New Mexico program and was successful in their recruiting efforts.
 He came highly recommended and is highly-regarded by many of the coaches on the West Coast.”